murshidazher/simple-devops-project/README.md

 ### Setting up Kubernetes with AWS EC2

 - We need to deploy it using kubernetes and set up kubernetes cluster.
-- We need a `ubuntu` server for this setup
+- We need an `ubuntu` server instance for this setup, this is not a part of the kubernetes cluster.
+This is the `k8s-management-server`
+- We also need `kops` which is useful for settings up kubernetes cluster in aws.

 ## License